transistorfet/moa/docs/posts/2022-01-emulating_the_sega_genesis_part3.md

 seems to be a function that sets all the register values to `0`!
 Wait, why would it do that?
-The register values were almost all `0` when the error occurred, except for the two registers used as return values, so it did run that code, but why would it clear everything just before using an uninitialized register.
+The register values were almost all `0` when the error occurred, except for the two registers used as return values, so it did run that code, but why would it clear everything just before using an now zero'd register as an address.

 I set a breakpoint for `0x2572`, which looked like the start of the current function, given that there's a branch instruction just before.
-The `%a4` register, interestingly enough, contains `0xc00000`, which would make sense as the intended value of `%a4` where the erroneous write occurred, if all the registers hadn't be cleared just before.
+The `%a4` register, interestingly enough, contains `0xc00000`, which would make sense as the intended value of `%a4` where the erroneous write occurred, if all the registers hadn't been cleared just before.
 Most of the other registers are `0` except for `%a2` which contains `0x2554`, possibly the return value of the caller.

 ```objdump